 - Follow interview process for acceptance.

 Complete yearly tuition is due regardless of payment plan option.
 At any point you decide to remove your child from WOLCA, the current year’s tuition is still due and no refunds will be made.
-The administrator reserves the right to alter this policy at anytime.
+The school board or administrator reserve the right to alter this policy at anytime.
 If your child starts attending midyear, prorated tuition rates may apply.

 For the payment plan option, tuition fees are due by the first day of each month in the months of August through May of each year.
 Curriculum fees ($35 for K4-K5, $30 for 1th-6th, and $35 for7th-12th) are also due by the first day each month of August through May.
 Payments may be mailed to: Word of Life AG, PO Box 2078, Dunlap, TN 37327 or hand delivered to staff.

 If you do not pay all fees by the first Monday of each month, your child will not be allowed to attend and/or late fees will apply.
-See current year’s Tuition Fee Schedule for details.
+If fees are not paid by the 15th day of the month, your child will not be allowed to attend class until the late fee and tuition are paid in full (no exceptions).
+See current year’s Tuition Fee Schedule for more details.

 Attendance and Sickness